Public Computers and WiFi

 Meeting Rooms, Study spaces, Photocopiers

-Placer County Library has community rooms for your use in the Auburn, Foresthill, Granite Bay, Loomis and Rocklin Libraries.
+- The Library has community rooms for your use in the Auburn, Foresthill, Granite Bay, and Rocklin Libraries.
 Their purpose is to provide a place for community groups to meet.
-For more information, please view the Community Room Policy.
+Learn more.

-- Open and shared (not private) study and reading areas are offered at: Applegate, Auburn, Colfax, Foresthill, Granite Bay, Loomis, Meadow Vista, Rocklin, & Tahoe City Libraries.
+- Open and shared (not private) study and reading areas are offered at: Applegate, Auburn, Colfax, Foresthill, Granite Bay, Rocklin, & Tahoe City Libraries.

 - Individual study/reading areas are offered at: Auburn, Granite Bay, & Tahoe City Libraries.